 Many of us dread going to the dentist, fearing we might have to endure the painful drilling and filling that comes with tooth decay and cavities.
 However, a new study shows the “fill and drill” approach may not be necessary when dealing with tooth decay.

 Australian researchers wanted to know whether using the Caries Management System (CMS), instead of the “fill and drill” technique, would reduce tooth decay risk and the need for restorative care.
 They conducted a seven-year study in which they tracked the use of the CMS at private general dental practices.
 They found that preventative oral care reduced the need for fillings by 30 to 50 percent.
+Great Hill Dental is one of the dental practices that uses no-drill fillings and Dr. Shapiro agrees with what the study found out.

 The CMS treatment includes four protocols.
 Dentists should apply high concentration fluoride varnish to early decay.
 Dentists should teach their patients proper oral hygiene and, in turn, patients should pay attention to their tooth brushing at home.
 Patients should restrict snacks between meals and beverages that contain added sugar.
 Lastly, the CMS requires risk-specific monitoring.